bdewilde/bdewilde.github.io/_posts/2014-08-10-on-starting-over-with-jekyll.md

 ### Design

-I could go on and on about how I came to the current design of this site (there were literally dozens of iterations), but I'll focus on a couple broader aspects.
+I could go on and on about how I came to the current design of this site (there were literally dozens of iterations...), but instead I'll focus on a couple overall aspects.

-- __Color:__ In general, I prefer (almost-)black-on-white content, with shades of gray to demarcate special or distinct elements; color is used sparingly, for emphasis.
-Standard links are a <span style="color: #4292c6">cornflower blue</span>, while special links --- blog titles linking to the full blog content, header links to pages, footer links to my social media accounts --- go from black to <span style="color: #807dba">orchid</span> upon mouseover.
-The coloring of various components of code blocks was customized to include these two colors, plus a striking <span style="color: #00ab56">green</span> and <span style="color: #fb6a4a">orange</span>.
+- __Color:__ In general, I prefer <span style="color: #303030">(almost-)black</span>-on-white content, with shades of gray to demarcate special or distinct <span style="background-color:#f0f0f0; border: 1px solid #e0e0e0; padding: 2px">regions</span> or <span style="color: #818181">elements</span>; color is used sparingly, for emphasis.
+Standard links are a <span style="color: #4292c6">cornflower blue</span>, while special links --- <span class="site-link" style="font-size: 16px">blog titles linking to the full blog content</span>, <span class="site-link" style="font-size: 16px">header links to pages</span>, <span class="site-link" style="font-size: 16px">footer links to my social media accounts</span> --- go from black to <span style="color: #807dba">orchid</span> upon mouseover.
+The coloring of code blocks was customized to include these two colors, plus a striking <span style="color: #00ab56">green</span> for numbers and <span style="color: #fb6a4a">orange</span> for strings.
 - __Typography:__ I went with a sans-serif font-family (Helvetica/Arial) throughout because it feels cleaner and more modern to me, and kept the baseline font size somewhat large for readability.
-For headlines, I reduced the <span style="letter-spacing: -1px">letter spacing</span> just slightly to prevent them from sprawling across an entire page.
-- __Iconography:__
+I reduced <span style="font-size: 20px; letter-spacing: -1px">the letter spacing of headlines</span> slightly, to add density and visual weight without relying on __bold font__, which I save for list item pseudo-headers.
+As is standard, `code blocks` and the like use a monospace font.
+Lastly, I gave my name / site title <span style="font-family: serifa">Burton DeWilde</span> a special font (Serifa) that has a technical but still classic vibe.
+- __Iconography:__ I used the [Font Awesome](http://fortawesome.github.io/Font-Awesome/) toolkit to incorporate customizable vector icons into my site where clarity and/or brevity is needed.
+In the site footer, I list links out to my web presence in the form of icons rather than words: email as <i class="fa fa-envelope-square"></i>, Twitter as <i class="fa fa-twitter-square"></i>, and so on.
+I also supplemented the metadata shown below post titles with icons: <i class="fa fa-calendar-o"></i> for publication date and <i class="fa fa-tags"></i> for tags, in case the content's meaning wasn't self-evident.

+And that's how I made this new site!
+I hope you like it, and I sincerely hope the joy of blogging with Jekyll will keep me coming back with updates.